-Entering the terms of a loan is very important.
-LoanPro has a lot of features that can make this job easier, but it’s very important to enter the terms of any loan correctly.
+Entering the terms of a loan correctly is important.
+LoanPro has a lot of features that can make this job easier.
 This article will cover entering loan terms into LoanPro and each loan term individually.

 To enter loan terms in LoanPro, navigate to Account Setup > Setup Terms inside the loan.

 - Total Amount - This is the total principal balance for the loan excluding any underwriting fees.

 - Discount - Also called lender’s fee, this is an amount held back when funding the loan that will be profit to the lender once the loan is repaid.
 You can choose how this amount gets repaid in the advanced configuration.

 - Interest Rate - This is the rate that will be used to calculate interest accrual on the loan.
 This is not the same as APR.
 You can choose the time period over which the interest rate applies.
 The options are: Annually, Semi-Annually, Monthly, Bi-Monthly, Weekly, and Bi-Weekly.

 - Underwriting/Refinance Fee - This is a fee charged to the borrower to get the loan.
 This fee will be financed as part of the principal balance of the loan.

 - Contract Date - This is typically the date when the loan contract is signed and is used to mark the date when interest accrual will start on the loan.